Moa’ula Falls (Moaula Falls)

 With the arrival of Europeans the life of native Hawaiians changed.
 The last blow to the traditional lifestyle though came in the middle of the 20th century, when powerful tsunamis covered the valley with sea salt in 1946 and 1957.
 Taro fields were not fertile anymore and most people left for cities.

 Nowadays in the valley there live few families – but otherwise, the valley looks pristine and primeval.
-Walk through the valley though reveals signs of the past: it leads along the ancient temples – heiau – some as large as a football field.
+A walk through the valley though reveals signs of the past: it leads along with the ancient temples – heiau – some as large as a football field.

 Walk to the beautiful waterfalls inevitably leads through private properties.
 Naturally, locals are not too happy to see endless lines of tourists passing there and back through the peaceful valley.
 In fact – not so peaceful – there is frequent noise pollution coming from other tourists flying around with helicopters.

 Sadly – this is the price for living in an extremely beautiful place.

 Tourists walking to the falls are kindly advised to take local guides.

 Moaula Falls are included in the following list: